 11 Billion People: How Long Can the Planet Sustain Humanity?

-By focusing on multiple vectors of inquiry (i.e., society, economy, technology, environment) which can be considered at different scales (i.e., from past to present, local to global, individual to societal, temporary to long term), students' progress through the course will give them powerful tools to confront the Grand Challenges of our age, the Anthropocene.
+Students registered in this course will investigate the past, present and future of humanity’s ecological niche on the planet.
+They will explore the environmental context of the present in an evolutionary light, as well as, the tools to evaluate possible remediation and sustainability approaches to control the problems at local and global scales.
+By focusing on multiple vectors of inquiry (i.e., society, economy, technology, environment) which can be considered at different scales (i.e., past to present, local to global, individual to societal, temporary to long term), students’ progress through the course will give them powerful tools to confront the Grand Challenges of our age, i.e., the Anthropocene.